lantiga/lantiga.github.com/about.md

 Bio
 ===

-I'm basically a very lucky guy.
-A great family, a house, a cat and a fun job.
+I'm a lucky guy with a special family, a house, a cat and a fun job.

 I'm co-founder of [Orobix Srl](http://www.orobix.com), where I can nerd out at will and plan world domination.
 And most of all, keep learning and trying to make a sense of it all.